maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 * Roller, Emma.
 "The Women Who Like Donald Trump." *The New York Times,* 10 May, 2016, www.nytimes.com/2016/05/10/opinion/campaign-stops/the-women-who-like-donald-trump.html.
 Accessed 10 Aug.
 2023.

 * Taylor, Adam.
 "Why is the world protesting so much?
-A new study claims to have some answers." *The WashingtonPost,* 4 Nov.
+A new study claims to have some answers." *The Washington Post,* 4 Nov.
 2021, www.washingtonpost.com/world/2021/11/04/protests-global-study/.
 Accessed 11 Aug.
+2023.

+* Brown, Emma.
+"Teachers to march against Trump’s education agenda." *The Washington Post,* 21 Jul.
+2017, www.washingtonpost.com/local/education/teachers-to-march-against-trumps-education-agenda/2017/07/21/18a54c20-6e24-11e7-9c15-177740635e83_story.html.
+Accessed 12 Aug.
 2023.